xuankimtran/docs-1/pages/katalon-studio/docs/activate-KSE.md

 description:
 ---

-This guide shows you how to activate Katalon Studio Enterprise (KSE) and Katalon Runtime Engine (KRE) licenses in different scenarios, including:
+This guide shows you how to activate Katalon Studio Enterprise (KSE) and Katalon Runtime Engine (KRE) licenses for different types of users, including:

-* Trial license activation.
+* Trial license users.
-* Online license activation.
+* Users with internet access.
-* Offline license activation.
+* Users in offline work environments.

 > **Notes**:
 >